mrbeepbeep/hustle-castle-auto-dice/README.md

 This version supports MyGames PC version only.

+The game language MUST be set to English for the bot to work, next update it will be compatible with all languages

 The bot may stop when you have selected ticket use in Halls of Destiny and have no tickets.
 This should be resolved soon [Fixed 10/Aug/2025]